Armand Lanoux

-Armand Lanoux (24 October 1913 - 23 March 1983) was a French writer.
+Armand Lanoux (24 October 1913 – 23 March 1983) was a French writer.

 Biography

-Lanoux was born in Paris.
+Lanoux was born in Paris, France.
 Early in life he had several jobs: he was a teacher, designer of candy boxes, bank employee, painter and journalist.

-He became an editor for the literary Artheme Fayard (1950), editor of the magazine À la page (1964), chaired the Committee on French television in 1958-1959, and was appointed Secretary General of Radio and Television International University.
+He became an editor for the literary Artheme Fayard (1950), editor of the magazine À la page (1964), chaired the Committee on French television in 1958–1959, and was appointed Secretary General of the Radio and Television International University.
+He was a member of a 13-member panel that chose "Dors, mon amour" as the French Eurovision entry in 1958, where it finished first out of 10.
 He was a member of the France-USSR Association.
 He participated in drafting the Code des Usages.

-He wrote in many genres: the novel, non-fiction, chronicles, drama, poetry (Apollinaire 1953 Chapman prize).
+Lanoux wrote in many genres: the novel, non-fiction, chronicles, drama, poetry (Apollinaire 1953 Chapman prize).

 From 1957 to 1964, he spent several months a year in Saint-Jean-Cap-Ferrat.
-In 1963, he earned accolades in winning the Prix Goncourt for his novel "When the tide goes out."
+In 1963, he earned accolades in winning the Prix Goncourt for his novel Quand la mer se retire (When the tide goes out).

-In 1970, he co-wrote with Marcel Cravenne Lys dans la vallée, directed by Marcel Cravenne, based on the novel by Honoré de Balzac.
-In 1980, he adapted the novel by Balzac La Peau de chagrin for television, directed by Michel Favart.
+In 1970, he co-wrote with Marcel Cravenne Le Lys dans la vallée, directed by Marcel Cravenne, based on the novel of the same name by Honoré de Balzac.
+In 1980, Lanoux adapted Balzac's novel La Peau de chagrin for television, directed by Michel Favart.

-He died in Champs-sur-Marne, aged 69.
+Lanoux died in Champs-sur-Marne, aged 69.

+The fonds of Armand Lanoux are stored at the Archives nationales à Montréal of the Bibliothèque et Archives nationales du Québec (BAnQ).